Critical Evaluation of Studies Alleging Evidence for Technosignatures in the POSS1-E Photographic Plates: Spatial distribution

 \subsection{Distribution across the sky}

 In this section, we examine significant variation in SPF number density on the scale of the entire sky.
-We have plotted the on-sky distribution of the number density of SPFs from set $M$ in part A of Figure \ref{fig_sky_plots_x3} (i.e., likely celestial objects that appear in both O and E plates); we have plotted the number density of SPFs from $W$ in part B and from $R$ in part C. As mentioned, \cite{cabanela2003automated} occluded a buffer zone surrounding the Galactic plane to avoid blended objects in crowded fields when constructing $M$ ($|b| > 20^{\circ}$).
+We have graphed the on-sky distribution of the number density of SPFs from set $M$ in part A of Figure \ref{fig_sky_plots_x3} (i.e., likely celestial objects that appear in both O and E plates); we have graphed the number density of SPFs from $W$ in part B and from $R$ in part C. As mentioned, \cite{cabanela2003automated} occluded a buffer zone surrounding the Galactic plane to avoid blended objects in crowded fields when constructing $M$ ($|b| > 20^{\circ}$).
 By contrast, \cite{solano2022discovering} does not specifically mention avoiding the Galactic plane while sampling.

-We have shown the all-sky map of SPF number density in Figure \ref{fig_sky_plots_x3} to call attention to the significant variation in this quantity across the sky in the \cite{solano2022discovering} data sets, and especially the vertical stripe between roughly RA = 90$^\circ$ and RA = 105$^\circ$ for both $R$ and $W$.
+We have shown the all-sky map of SPF number density in Figure \ref{fig_sky_plots_x3} to call attention to the significant variation in this quantity across the sky in the \cite{solano2022discovering} datasets, and especially the vertical stripe between roughly RA = 90$^\circ$ and RA = 105$^\circ$ for both $R$ and $W$.
 Closer inspection of the plate-framed scatter plots (as shown in Figure \ref{fig_unusual_patterns}, parts E and F) suggests that this stripe consists of two bands, from roughly RA = 87$^{\circ}$ to RA = 98$^{\circ}$ and a second, narrower band from RA = 103$^{\circ}$ to RA = 107$^{\circ}$.
 This stripe lies largely in the galactic occlusion zone of set $M$, but no such stripe is visible in scatter plots of SPFs in $M$ near the poles.
 Therefore, this feature in $W$ and $R$ does not appear to have resulted from a failure of the instrument to faithfully record astronomical objects in this region.
+There is also a notable band surrounding the Galactic plane, which is also not explained in \cite{solano2022discovering} in terms of a specific filtering or sampling process.
+These large scale spatial heterogeneities are also clearly visible in the published coverage maps of $W$ and $R$ \citep{solano2022discovering}, as well as the scatter plot of SPFs in $V$ \citep[][v2]{villarroel2026response}.